CIPR SCOTLAND LAUNCHES ‘HERE TO HELP’

 Ethics helpline: if you are ever faced with an ethical dilemma and the right thing to do isn’t clear, you can contact the CIPR’s free helpline here.

-EXCLUSIVE TO SENIOR PRACTITIONERS
+EXCLUSIVE TO MID-LEVEL AND SENIOR PRACTITIONERS

 Accreditation: becoming a CIPR Accredited PR Practitioner is a hallmark of your commitment to professional excellence.
 Complete two continuous cycles of CPD to receive accreditation, or one CPD cycle alongside a relevant CIPR qualification.
 More here.